abs-hub/project3-abs-hub/README.md

 # Project 3: Pizza

-This project utilizes python, Django, JavaScript, AJAX and uses python libraries like DJANGO.
-The objective behind this project is to get use to to DJANGO.
+This project utilizes python, Django, JavaScript, AJAX and uses python uses Django framework.
+The objective behind this project is to get use to to Django.

 # Requirements
 https://cs50.harvard.edu/web/2019/summer/projects/3/#requirements